asifk1997/NoteApp/README.md

 An app that lets you take notes

-I made simple and easy to use app that lets you remember all the things which matter to you but can't keep everything in the head.
+Here is a simple and easy to use app that lets you remember all the things which matter to you but can't keep everything in the head.

 Here are some screenshots